 Through these exchanges, Argentina could share its experience in the Agriculture and livestock, Legal and judicial development and Human Rights, Industry, Health, and Transportation and storage sectors.
-Exchanging capacities in Environment, Education, Strengthening institutions and public
+Exchanging with other countries contributed, in turn, to strengthen Argentinean capacities in Environment, Education, Strengthening institutions and public policies, Disaster management and Health, among other sectors.